 Net Price: $22,557

-Swarthmore College, located a few miles from Philadelphia, Pennsylvania, is greatly respected in the academic world and recently ranked by U.S. News & World Report as the third best liberal arts college in the nation.
+Swarthmore College, located a few miles from Philadelphia, Pennsylvania, is greatly respected in the academic world.
+It was ranked by U.S. News & World Report as the third best liberal arts college in the nation.
 Though founded by Quakers, Swarthmore has evolved into a campus that is not religiously affiliated.
-One student-run organization that may appeal to secularists is the “Swarthmore Sitting Group,” a secular meditation group formed to bring meditation and practical self-awareness to students without the guidance of religion.
+One student-run organization that may appeal to secularists is the “Swarthmore Sitting Group.”
+This is a secular meditation group formed to bring meditation and practical self-awareness to students without the guidance of religion.

 #18 – Middlebury College